ANU-HPC/dagster/README.md

 - mode 0: each solving unit consists of a single process running a CDCL (conflict-driven clause learning) SAT solving procedure;
 - mode 1: each solving unit consists of a CDCL procedure assisted by one or more stochastic local search (SLS) processes;
 - mode 2: each solving unit consists of a CDCL process, one or more SLS processes, and a separate CDCL procedure for clause minimization.
+- mode 3: each solving unit consists of a CDCL process, and a separate CDCL procedure for clause minimization.
+- mode 4: each solving unit consists of a single process running a CDCL (conflict-driven clause learning) SAT solving procedure - specifically the MiniSAT procedure;

 ## Dependencies: